guitargeki/api/README.md

 This will clone the repo into `database/dev/scripts`.
 Docker Compose will automatically copy files in this folder into the database container.

 When the database container starts, it will execute the restore script if the database doesn't already contain data.
-If it does have existing data, you can remove it using `docker volume prune`.
-Note that this will prune other volumes as well!
+If it does have existing data, you can remove it using `docker volume rm <volume name>`.

 If you receive a `bad interpreter: No such file or directory` error, make sure the init script uses LF line endings.